 Principles of Natural Vision Improvement

-Balls, Breath & Bates (The physiology of stress-relief in body, eyes and mind through self massage with therapy balls)
+Balls, Breath & Bates (The physiology of deep relaxation of body, eyes and mind through self massage with therapy balls)

 The importance of a deeper understanding of our accommodative and vergencial systems